NS2CDT/NS2Plus/README.md

 - 7/4/2018
     - Fixed a script error that could occur opening the ns2+options in-game
     - Fixed that predict conflicted with the weapon slot mode of the alien ability select option.

-- 4/6/2018
-    - Replaced all Elixer methods with the new DebugUltility methods
-    - Added an option to choose how to select alien abilities.
-This allows to select metabolize to be selected as weapon once again.
-      - Todo:
-        - I'm planning to expand this feature to support all abilities and  pure key bound ability activation.
-        - Additionally currently selecting metabolize has a short delay due to the way the weapon select is handled at the server side.

 Server settings
 ===============